fullstar5/Environmental-Data-Analysis-With-Cloud-Computing/README.md

     ```bash
     jupyter notebook
     ```
-5. Open and run `frontend/final.ipynb` to interact with the data and visualize the results.
+5. Open and run notebooks in `frontend/` to interact with the data and visualize the results.